jacebenson/cedar/docs/docs/how-to/sending-emails.md

 ### Scaffold

-One of Redwood's stand-out features is the scaffolds.
+One of Cedar's stand-out features is the scaffolds.
 We'll be using scaffolds here to quickly get a nice visual list of the users in our database to work with.

 ```zsh
 yarn rw g scaffold User